Skip to main content

 Both a cycle trough and a structural breakdown involve declining prices.
 The distinction lies in what the frequency domain shows.
 In a cycle trough, the power spectrum continues to show energy concentrated at the same cycle periods that have driven price behavior throughout the analysis window.
 The structural frequencies remain intact, only the phase has moved to the low point.
 In a structural breakdown, spectral coherence degrades: cycle periods shift, Bartels significance scores collapse, and the power spectrum flattens toward noise.

-Through April 2026, Bitcoin's spectral structure remains fully coherent.
+Through April 2026, Bitcoin's spectral structure remains coherent.
 The 267-day cycle retains 76% strength and 59% fit/alignment.
 The 85-day cycle maintains 86% strength.
-Nothing in the frequency domain suggests this correction is anything other than the declining phase of an intact cycle.
+Nothing in the frequency domain so far suggests this correction is anything other than a phase within an intact cycle.
 The cycles that projected the October 2025 top are the same cycles projecting the October/November 2026 trough.
-If you trusted the top call, the trough projection comes from the same data.
+If you found the October 2025 top projection useful, the same data and the same cycle generate the October/November 2026 trough projection.

 The Manipulation Narrative: An Evidence Problem